iampj/secplus601/gcga/chapter11.md

 ---

 ## Incident Response Policies
+Many orgs create `incident response policies` to help personnel identify and respond to incidents.
+A `security incident` is an adverse event or series of events that can negatively affect the confidentiality, integrity, or availability of data or systems within the organization, or that has the potential to do so.

+As an example, a `data breach` is a security incident where unauthorized entities access data.
+Common data breaches occur after an attacker gains access to a network, finds vulnerable systems holding data, and exfiltrates or extracts it.

 ### Incident Response Plan
+An `incident response plan` provides more detail then the incident response policy.
+It provides organizations with a formal, coordinated plan that personnel can use when responding to an incident.

+Some of the common elements included with an incident response plan include:
+ - Definitions of incident types
+ - Incident response team
+ - Roles and responsibilities

 #### Communication Plan
+A `communication plan` is part of an incident response plan, and it provides direction on how to communicate issues related to an incident.
+As with all elements of a incident response plan, it's important to create communication plan before the incident.
+If a plan isn't in place, the wrong people may talk to the media and give the impression that the incident is causing chaos within the organization.

+It's common for a communication plan to include the following elements:
+ - First responders
+ - Internal communication
+ - Reporting requirements
+ - External communication
+ - Law enforcement
+ - Customer communication

 #### Data Breach Responses
+Lawsuits, monetary loss

 #### Stakeholder Management
+Communication with them is important dont give too much away but give them what they want.

 ---